croaky/blog/articles/north-star-metric.md

 not yet ready for
 marketing something people want.

-## Prioritizing work by answering the questions
+## Prioritize work by answering questions

 The questions lead us to look deeper into our data in places such as